-In terms of the Water Services Act (Act no. 108 of 1997) and declaration of the powers and functions by the Minister of Water Affairs and Forestry in 2004, Makana Municipality is acting as both Water Services Authority and Water Services Provider.

-The Authority function means that the Municipality is responsible for regulation, water quality, ensuring access and monitoring and evaluation.
-The Provider function means that the Municipality is responsible for access, provision, operations and maintenance of all water needs.
+In terms of the Water Services Act (Act no. 108 of 1997), Makana Municipality is both Water Services Authority and Water Services Provider.
+The authority function implies that the Municipality is responsible for regulation, water quality, ensuring access and monitoring and evaluation.
+The provider function means that the Municipality is responsible for access, provision, operations, and maintenance of all water needs.